 Clear font caches

 Operating systems and applications use cache memory to store information about the fonts installed on your computer.
-Sometimes these files get a little hick-up.
-Then it's best to remove them, preferably with external software.
+Sometimes these files can cause unusual font problems.
+Then it’s best to remove them, preferably with external software.

-If you run into problems with fonts, the first thing you wanna do is to clear all font caches.
+If you run into problems with fonts, the first thing you wanna do is to clear font caches.
 These will automatically be rebuilt when needed.
+For the freaks amongst us, there’s also a manual way to do this.

-What works best is to use external software to remove the font caches for you.
-I recommend FontNuke that is available for free here.
+- What works best is to use external software to remove the font caches for you.
+We recommend FontNuke that is available for free.

 To remove the font cache, delete the following file: